iauns/cpm/README.md

   cmake -DCPM_MODULE_CACHE_DIR=~/.cpm_cache ...
 ```

-The cache directory is searched only when no modules are found in your
+The cache directory is searched only when a module is not found in your
 project's build directory.
-If a module is found in the cache directory, the
+If the module is then found in the cache directory,
-cache directory will be updated using the appropriate SCM, and it's directory
+the cache directory will be updated using the appropriate SCM and its
-contents will be copied into your project's build directory.
-Any subsequent
+directory contents will be copied into your project's build directory.
+Any
-invokation of CMake for your project will find the module in the build
+subsequent invokation of CMake will find the module in your project's build
-directory, and will not search in the cache directory.
+directory and will not search in the cache directory.
 Unless you have cleaned
 the project or removed the build directory's modules.

 <a name="dependency-hierarchy"></a>